 Easter Garden competition

-This year, we thought we would ask children to create their own Easter garden.
-This can be something that the whole family can get involved in.
+Last year the children really enjoyed making their own Easter gardens and we had some fabulous entries.
+Making these can be something that the whole family can get involved in.
 There will be 1st, 2nd and 3rd prizes in each year group.
-Entries need to be in school by Monday 29th March.
-I have put some examples below but you will be able to find many more on the internet.
+Entries need to be in school by Wednesday 5th April.
+These will be judged by the school council.